Biometric Residence Permits Are Transitioning to eVisas

 If you have a Biometric Residence Card (BRC) under the EU Settlement Scheme, you should also have access to your eVisa.
 The Home Office has also been emailing some BRP holders as part of a pilot scheme, instructing you to create a UKVI account.

 Certain Indefinite Leave to Remain or Indefinite Leave to Enter holders do not have a Biometric Resident Permit - you may have old stamps in your passports stating No Time Limit instead.
-According to Home Office eVisa guidance, you should submit a No Time Limit (NTL) application to receive a Biometric Residence Permit.
-Once you have a BRP, you can then apply for a UKVI account to obtain an eVisa.
+According to Home Office eVisa guidance, you should submit a No Time Limit (NTL) application to receive your new eVisa.
+You can then obtain the UKVI account to access an eVisa.
 Until the end of the year, it is advised to continue travelling with your BRP and passport.

 How to Access Your eVisa